Three-Dimensional Topological Twistronics

 We now compare our results with related works.
-Ref.~\cite{Khalaf2019} studied multiple graphene layers with twist angle $(-1)^{n} \theta$ that alternates with the layer index $n$.
-Their 3D structure preserves inversion symmetry, in contrast with our twisted graphite structure shown in Fig.~\ref{Fig1}(a).
-Ref.~\cite{Cea2019} studied the same structure as ours but with a different method under the coherent phase approximation.
-Our theory employs the exact nonsymmorphic symmetry, which allows us to precisely define the $k_z$ momentum and clearly demonstrate magic-angle Weyl physics in twisted graphite.
-In Ref.~\cite{Mora2019}, twisted trilayer graphene has been theoretically studied.
-An interesting question is how many layers are required in practice to realize our predicted 3D physics of twisted graphite, which we leave for future study.
+Ref.~\onlinecite{Khalaf2019} studied multiple graphene layers with twist angle $(-1)^{n} \theta$ that alternates with the layer index $n$.
+Their 3D structure preserves inversion symmetry, in contrast with our chiral twisted graphite structure.
+Ref.~\onlinecite{Cea2019} studied the same structure as ours but with a different method under the coherent phase approximation.
+Our theory employs the exact nonsymmorphic symmetry, which allows us to precisely define the $k_z$ momentum and clearly demonstrate magic-angle Weyl physics in the twisted graphite.
+In Ref.~\onlinecite{Mora2019}, twisted trilayer graphene has been theoretically studied.
+An interesting question is how many layers are required in practice to realize our predicted 3D physics, which we leave for future study.